Call: 0800 389 2702

 Copyright © Passport to the Sun

-Passport to the Sun sells travel services on behalf of Hays Travel Limited and benefits from Hays Travel’s membership of ABTA with membership number J3082.
-ABTA and ABTA Members help holidaymakers to get the
+We sell Travel Services on behalf of Hays Travel Limited and benefits from Hays Travel’s membership of ABTA with membership number J3082.
+ABTA and ABTA Members help holidaymakers to get the most from their

 Hays Travel Limited are registered in England and Wales with company number 1990682 and VAT number 193167195.
 Registered office: 25 Vine Place, Sunderland, Tyne & Wear SR1 3NA.